tiagolr/ripplerx/README.md

 The value of RipplerX is as an open source alternative to AAS plugins.
 It also provides an entry point for developers or researchers into physical modelling.

-A final note on Chromaphone: what really sets it apart is its coupling system.
-I don't think I will be able to figure it out, judging by the time I spent on that already.
-The AAS plugin remains unparalleled in that aspect.

 **Acknowledgments**

 * Saike for the open source Partials synth, which the original Rippler was based on.